RMUR99/second-task/README.md

 # task2
 control panel with buttons

-sql that is connected to the html i faced issues with coding
+created an sql with the name positions i faced issues with coding